Installation

 Clone the TOSCA package locally on your machine with

-Make the desired changes to the TOSCA code, then check which files have been modified with
+git checkout -b <your-branch-name>.Make the desired changes to the TOSCA code, then check which files have been modified with

-Add changes to the git stack with
+git status.Add changes to the git stack with

-Commit the changes using a short but exhaustive comment with
+git add <list-of-modified-files>.Commit the changes using a short but exhaustive comment with

-Push your local branch online with
+git commit -m "your-commit-description".Push your local branch online with

-Go to github, select your branch, click on Contribute and open a pull-request describing the motivation of your changes, their effect on the code and the tests you performed.
+git push origin <your-branch-name>Go to github, select your branch, click on Contribute and open a pull-request describing the motivation of your changes, their effect on the code and the tests you performed.

-After approval of the pull-request by our team, commits will be added to the main TOSCA version
+After approval of the pull-request by our team, commits will be added to the main TOSCA version.

-Delete your local branch as it is not useful anymore with
+git checkout masterand then rebase withgit pull --rebase origin master.Delete your local branch as it is not useful anymore with

-and use the master until you want to make new changes
+git branch --delete -d your-branch-nameand use the master until you want to make new changes.

 Paraview-Catalyst2 OS-Rendering

-environment variable should point to the catalyst2 installation directory.
+TOSCA provides full interface with Paraview-catalyst2 through the USE_CATALYST flag in the makefile.
+If this is the case, the CATALYST environment variable should point to the catalyst2 installation directory.
 Paraview-catalyst is optional and can be disabled by setting USE_CATALYST=0

 Usage

-should be set in the control.dat file.
+In order to activate off-screen rendering capabilities, -pvCatalyst=1 should be set in the control.dat file.
 A file called catalystProperties will be required inside the sampling directory.
 Entries to this file are

 |